sdjnmxd/adguardian-web/README.md

 ### Common Issues

 1. **Missing Environment Variables**
-   - The program will automatically detect missing environment variables and prompt for input
+   - The application will automatically detect missing environment variables and display helpful error messages
+   - You'll see a clear list of missing variables and usage examples
    - It's recommended to pre-set all required variables using `-e` parameters

 2. **Connection Failed**